CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

 </label>
 //...
 ```
-And add a placeholder for display of error messages
+And add a placeholder for display of error messages.

 !FILENAME www/templates/login.html
 ```html
 //...